aiven/terraform-provider-aiven/docs/data-sources/project.md

 ### Read-Only

-- `account_id` (String) An optional property to link a project to already an existing account by using account ID.
+- `account_id` (String) An optional property to link a project to an already existing account by using account ID.
 To set up proper dependencies please refer to this variable as a reference.
-- `add_account_owners_admin_access` (Boolean) If account_id is set, grant account owner team admin access to the new project.
+- `add_account_owners_admin_access` (Boolean) If owner_entity_id is set, grant account owner team admin access to the new project.
 The default value is `true`.
 - `available_credits` (String) The amount of platform credits available to the project.
 This could be your free trial or other promotional credits.
 - `billing_group` (String) The id of the billing group that is linked to this project.
 To set up proper dependencies please refer to this variable as a reference.
 - `ca_cert` (String, Sensitive) The CA certificate of the project.
 This is required for configuring clients that connect to certain services like Kafka.